 All control inputs available on regular Joy Con are also available on the KINVOCA Joy Con replacements and follow the same placement.
 The face buttons are in an elliptical shape rather than a true circle.
 They offer a little more resistance when pressed, giving it a crisper feel.
 These two differences make me prefer these buttons over what a regular JoyCon has as they are a little larger and easier to press as a result.
 The smaller buttons (Home, Screen Capture, + and -, SL and SR) are similarly sized compared to original Joy Con and feel the same way.

 In terms of size, the KINVOCA replacements are a little wider.
-As a result, the shoulder buttons are a little longer too, also making them easier to press compared to what the original Joy Con have.
-Aside from width, the KINVOCA replacements are also thicker and have contours built along the side and at the back, forming a grip-like shape that is definitely more ergonomic.
+As a result, the shoulder buttons are a little longer too, making them easier to press compared to what the original Joy Con have.
+Aside from width, the KINVOCA replacements are also thicker and have contours built along the side and at the back.
+These form a grip-like shape that is definitely more ergonomic.
 Despite the larger size, my Nintendo Switch still fits in my carrying cases even with the KINVOCA Joy Con replacements, so storage didn’t become a problem.

-The size difference is an issue, however, if you plan on using these controllers with other Nintendo accessories.
-These controllers won’t fit in the Ring Fit Adventure Ringcon though, nor will they fit in the bundled plastic grip that comes with the Nintendo Switch.
+The size difference is an issue if you plan on using these controllers with other Nintendo accessories.
+These controllers won’t fit in the Ring Fit Adventure Ringcon, nor will they fit in the bundled plastic grip that comes with the Nintendo Switch.
 If you want to play in docked mode using these controllers, you’ll need to use them separately.
-If you really want a grip, you will need to look for 3rd party grips or have a special grip customized for you via 3D printing.
+If you really want a grip, you’ll need to look for 3rd party grips or have a special grip customized for you via 3D printing.

 The Joy Con Analog Sticks